Special Educational Needs & Disabilities

 The school employs its own professional counsellor who runs regular drop-ins in addition to time-tabled one-to-one sessions.
 Assemblies, SMSC (Spiritual, Moral, Social and Cultural development) sessions and PSHE (Personal, Social, Health and Education) lessons support the pastoral process.

-ADHD and autism specialist mentor: Students with ADHD and/or who are autistic are sometimes invited to meet with a specialist mentor, Pippa Simou, this may be a short-term arrangement or ongoing, depending on the student’s needs.
+Mentoring: Students with ADHD and/or who are autistic are sometimes invited to meet with

 The Learning Hub (including the Green Room) provides a safe and comfortable space for students who prefer a quieter environment with less people than the main school buildings.
 It is available for students from 8am until form time, and at break and lunchtimes.
 Occasionally some students with specific needs are offered a ‘soft start’ to the day where they might spend time in the Learning Hub before feeling ready to attend lessons.
 This is only offered after careful consideration and by prior agreement.
 The Learning Hub is also used for small group interventions, private study and various lunchtime clubs.